iai-callgrind/iai-callgrind/README.md

 Iai-Callgrind does not completely remove the influences of setup changes (like an additional benchmark function in the same file).
 However, these effects shouldn't be so large anymore.

-All setup code in the benchmark function itself is still accounted in the metrics, so it's still needed to keep it as small as possible to avoid such influences.

 ### See also